MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-area-paths.md

     ![Multiple area paths assigned to team](media/team-defaults/stdefaults-set-team-area-paths-team-services-list-preview.png)

-1. When you've finished, refresh the product backlog page for the team, and you'll see those work items assigned to the team.
+1. When you finish, refresh the product backlog page for the team, and you see those work items assigned to the team.
 Add area path to the columns shown to see the assignments made to work items.

    ![Backlog view of default team](media/team-defaults/area-path-assigned-to-item.png)